piyushsh19/javascriptInfo/README.md

 # javascriptInfo
-This repo is a daily proghress on js code
+This repo is a daily progress on js concepts